IBM/slack-wrench/packages/bolt-interactions/README.md

   convoStore,
 });

-// Create a new interaction, usually this will be the default export of it's own file const commandFlow = interactionFlow('yourCommand', (flow, app) => {
+// Create a new interaction, usually this will be the default export of its own file const commandFlow = interactionFlow('yourCommand', (flow, app) => {
   app.command('/bolt-interaction', ({ say }) => {
     // Start a new flow from a command, set an initial state